MicrosoftLearning/PL-500T00-Microsoft-Power-Automate-RPA-Developer/Instructions/L05/Lab05_Integrate_AI.md

 ## Task \#4: Test and publish the model

-1. The model should automatically open after the training completes.
+1. The model should automatically open after the training completes or click **Go to models**.

 2. Click **Quick test**.